Ethan0007/RePointFS/README.md

 using FileSystemUtilities;

-// Create an instance of RePointFS Manager var fileSystemManager = new RePointFS(localRootPath, azureConnectionString, azureContainerName);
+// Create an instance of RePointFS Manager var repointFS = new RePointFS(localRootPath, azureConnectionString, azureContainerName);

 // Download all files from Azure Blob Storage to a local directory await repointFS.DownloadAllFilesAsync(destinationDirectory);